Leonard Tow

-Leonard Tow (born 1928) is an American businessman and philanthropist.
+Leonard Tow (May 30, 1928 – August 10, 2025) was an American businessman and philanthropist.
 He was the chairman and CEO of Citizens Communications (now Frontier Communications) and chairman of Electric Lightwave.
 He also co-founded Century Communications, which was sold to Adelphia Communications Corporation for $5.2 billion in 1999 and became part of Cablevision.

-Biography
+Background

-Tow was born in 1928.
+Tow was born in Brooklyn on May 30, 1928, the son of Jewish immigrants from Russia.
 He received his B.A. from Brooklyn College and Ph.D. from Columbia University in economic geography.

+Career

-He began his career as an instructor at Columbia Business School before leaving for the private sector.
+Tow began his career as an instructor at Columbia Business School before leaving for the private sector.
 Tow worked for Touche Ross & Company and then became an assistant to Irving B. Kahn and eventually becoming SVP of TelePrompTer Corporation.
 He left TelePrompTer to found his own telecommunications company, Century Communications, which grew to become the nation’s fifth-largest cable television company at the time of its sale in 1999.
-He was also elected as Chairman and CEO of Citizens Communications, serving in those positions from 1989 to 2004 and was a director of Adelphia Communications Corporation.
+He was also elected as chairman and CEO of Citizens Communications, serving in those positions from 1989 to 2004 and was a director of Adelphia Communications Corporation.

 Having retired from the cable industry, Tow began to focus on philanthropic activities through the Tow Foundation, which was founded in 1988.
 The foundation focuses on improving medical care and research, helping disadvantaged youths and reforming the juvenile justice system, as well as funding cultural institutions and the performing arts programs at higher education institutions in the tri-state New York Metropolitan area.
+Tow took a particular interest in the arts and was an avid theatergoer: his daughter, Emily, said that "Some weeks he'd see three or four plays, from a basement in the Lower East Side to the fanciest Broadway production", and continued attending plays until the final weeks of his life.

-Tow has supported higher education institutions such as Bard College, Barnard College, Brooklyn College, Columbia University, City University of New York, John Jay College of Criminal Justice, University at Buffalo, University of New Haven, and Wesleyan University, as well as medical institutions such as Memorial Sloan Kettering Cancer Center, Hospital for Special Surgery, and the New York Genome Center.
+Tow supported higher education institutions such as Bard College, Barnard College, Brooklyn College, Columbia University, City University of New York, John Jay College of Criminal Justice, University at Buffalo, University of New Haven, and Wesleyan University, as well as medical institutions such as Memorial Sloan Kettering Cancer Center, Hospital for Special Surgery, and the New York Genome Center.

 In 2012, Tow and his wife signed The Giving Pledge, a public commitment to give away 50% of their wealth or more during their lifetimes or upon their death.
 Tow was a longtime member of the Forbes 400.

-Tow is a recipient of the Carnegie Medal of Philanthropy in 2019.
+Tow was a recipient of the Carnegie Medal of Philanthropy in 2019.